au-research/raido/api-svc/idl-raid-v2/readme.md

 Java code is generated from this project, via the Gradle [openApiGenerate](./build.gradle) task.

-Typescript code is generated from the `api-client` [openApiGenerator](../../app-client/build.gradle) task.
+Typescript code for use in the UI is generated from the `app-client` [openApiGenerator](../../app-client/build.gradle) task.